-Principles of inclusion and diversity underline the ECE Principles; in particular, 'Principle 3: Pedagogy that respects diversity and is flexible, responsive to language learning needs' and 'Principle 4: Inclusive assessment takes into account children's language diversity'.
+Principles of diversity and inclusion underline the ECE Principles; in particular, 'Principle 3: Pedagogy that respects diversity and is flexible, responsive to language learning needs' and 'Principle 4: Inclusive assessment takes into account children's language diversity'.
 Early Childhood Australia (ECA, 2016) states that 'Inclusion ensures that all children participate meaningfully while learning and interacting in programs that acknowledge each child's strengths and interests, so that they are supported to be active' (p.
 2).
-The EYLF supports 'encouraging appreciation of linguistic diversity' (DET, 2019, p.
-30) and 'responding to children's expertise, cultural traditions, and ways of knowing, the multiple languages spoken by some children, particularly Aboriginal and Torres Strait Islander children' (DET, 2019, p.
-16).
+The EYLF V2.0 supports encouraging appreciation of linguistic diversity and responding to 'children's expertise, cultural traditions, and ways of knowing, and the multiple languages spoken by some children, particularly Aboriginal and Torres Strait Islander children' (AGDE, 2022, p.
+21).

 It is about every child accessing, participating meaningfully in, and experiencing positive outcomes from ECE programs.
 Inclusion is important as it nurtures diversity and enhances children's experiences in quality ECE.
-Inclusion underpins the National Quality Framework's principles of equity, inclusion and diversity.
+Inclusion underpins the National Quality Framework's (ACECQA, 2021), principles of equity, inclusion and diversity.
 Inclusive practice is about children's diversity being reflected in ECE settings.
-The ACTA ECE Principles build on principles of inclusion and diversity
+The ACTA ECE Principles build on principles of diversity and inclusion.